 According to Honey makeup artist Suzy Gerstein, the creaseless look we see on celebs isn't actually witchcraft.
 "Models and actresses have a team of makeup artists and lighting assistants there to smooth away creases, whether it be through makeup or lighting or post-production," she says.
 Ah yes, that makes sense.

 Our MUAs agree it's easy to mess up the powder situation with under-eye concealer.
 You definitely want to apply powder on top of your concealer, which "sets the look and minimizes creasing throughout the day," says Gerstein.
 But don't overdo it.
 "Instead use a light powder, like Laura Mercier's Secret Brightening Powder ($25), and use it sparingly," says celeb makeup artist Min Min Ma.
 The keyword here is "sparingly."
 This powder contains light-reflecting particles, which are great for brightening dull and dark under eyes but overly reflective if you load up on the product before a photo session.
 You've been warned.
-For best results, apply with a small, fluffy powder shadow brush, like the one from Sonia Kashuk's Essential Eye Kit ($12).
+For best results, apply with a small, fluffy powder shadow brush, like the Fenty Beauty Tapered Blending Brush ($24).

 When it comes to concealer, find the sweet spot between too much product and not enough.
 You want to apply enough to cover the entire area and be able to blend it without making the coverage splotchy or too thin, but you don't want to cake it on the delicate eye area either.
 "Where you place the concealer is also important," says Ma.
 "We tend to get most darkness around the triangle part at the inner corner of the eyes, so focus there.
 The skin around that area tends to be smoother, hence less creasing."
 Apply the bulk of the product in this darker area, and blend it out toward your orbital bone for a traceless finish.

 According to Ma, the texture of your concealer affects how much it will crease.
 Dry concealers tend to crease more because they are less flexible and can cling to the folds of your skin.
 "I tend to go for light and creamy textured ones, " says Ma.
 If you haven't found your perfect formula yet, Ma suggests trying the Charlotte Tilbury The Retoucher ($35), which sets in place without drying down too much.

 A lesser-known tip for crease-free concealer is to prep the under-eye area "with an easily absorbed eye cream," says Gerstein, who recommends Tatcha's Luminous Deep Hydration Firming Eye Serum ($95).
 If you typically skip the daytime eye cream so your eye makeup doesn't smear or run, the trick is to wait it out.
 “I like to do this step first, then apply the rest of the makeup, and then go back to under-eye concealer to ensure that the product has time to absorb," she says.

 If you're in a rush, Gerstein says to apply your eye cream, then separate a two-ply tissue and press it on your under-eye area.
 This hack removes any excess cream and readies the under-eye area for concealer.